 There are two ways to buy fresh beets: in bunches, with the greens still attached, and in bulk, with the greens already trimmed away.
 And the ones with the greens attached are always preferable.
 Bunched beets with the greens still attached are the freshest, as the first sign of aging is that the greens will start to wilt.
 And if the greens aren't there, it's harder to tell.

 Choose beets that are small and firm with deep maroon coloring, unblemished skin, and bright green leaves with no sign of wilting.
-The taproot should still be attached.
+The taproot (the thin, pointy tip of the root) should still be attached.

-Avoid large beets which have a hairy taproot.
-All those tiny roots (hair) are an indication of age and toughness.
-Most beets that come to the market will be 1-1/2 to 2 inches in diameter.
-Any larger and they begin to grow a tough, woody center.
+Avoid larger beets which have a hairy taproot.
+All those tiny roots are an indication of toughness.
+Most beets that come to the market will be 1 1/2 to 2 inches in diameter.
+Any larger, and they begin to grow a tough, woody center.
 Smaller beets will be sweeter and more tender.